 When an agreement is entered into, the Group judges whether the agreement is, or contains, a lease.
 An agreement is, or contains, a lease if the agreement transfers the right for a certain period to determine the use of an identified asset in exchange for a consideration.

-At the beginning of a lease or on the review of a lease which contains several lease components and non-lease components, the Group allocates the consideration under the agreement to each component based on the independent price.
+At the beginning of a lease or on the review of a lease which contains several lease component and non-lease component benefits, the Group pays the contractual remuneration to each component based on the stand-alone price.
 For the lease of buildings and ground in which the Group is the lessee, the Group has, however, chosen not to separate non-lease components, and recognises lease components and non-lease components which are paid at a fixed amount as one single lease component.